-Scavengers – A new 3 player co-op battle royal with PVP and PVE combinations that comes to head with an epic reversal of the battle bus, as players scramble to get to the ship that will take them off world to count their loot.
+Scavengers – A fairly new 3 player co-op battle royal with PVP and PVE combinations that comes to head with an epic reversal of the battle bus, as players scramble to get to the ship that will take them off-world to count their loot.
 Gameplay is varied with various hero classes available, and a changing lootscape with storms within storms to keep things moving along.
-The frozen wasteland is a beautiful enviroment to hunt in too, with highly skilled players tracking and wiping opposition teams to take their hard fought loot, or working together breifing to take down some of the more hazardous enviromental dangers.
+The frozen wasteland is a beautiful environment to hunt in too, with highly skilled players tracking and wiping opposition teams to take their hard-fought loot, or working together briefing to take down some of the more hazardous environmental dangers.

 Magic: Legends – Equally as enjoyable with mouse & keyboard as it is with a controller, this isometric adventure combines dual aim action combat with a deck of spells to customise in random rotation.
 Choose from a range of Magic the Gathering Planeswalker heroes, each with their own mana colour/spell theme and always available abilities.
 Magic Legends starts simple and becomes more complex the more cards you get for your library.